MeerMusik/LinuxScripts/README.md

 Status: Currently not used <br>

 Building from Source is optional.
-I have only used Clang as a Parser for Qt Framework specific Parts.
-I have not yet built any Library with Clang directly.

-LLDB has 'swig' as an additional Dependency.
-Make sure to install 'swig' or disable the LLDB Project if you dont want or need the LLVM Debugger.
+If you use the Build Scripts as they are and want to run the LLDB Test Suite: You need to install Python and Swig.
 1. swig Website: http://www.swig.org/
+2. Install Python through your Distribution's Package Manager, if it is not already pre-installed.

 Infos:
 1. If you do not have a specific use case to build a customized Compiler, you should use the prebuilt Binaries provided by your Distribution.
 It is much less hassle, you will save a lot of time and keep your frustation Level to a minimum.
 2. If there are no prebuilt Binaries for your Distribution: Try your Luck at the official LLVM Download Website: https://releases.llvm.org/
 3. General Documentation: https://llvm.org/docs/
-4. How to build Clang / LLVM: Basic starting Guide: https://clang.llvm.org/get_started.html
+4. How to build Clang / LLVM: Basic starting Guide: https://llvm.org/docs/GettingStarted.html

 Disabled Functionality:
 1. Colored Output: -DLLVM_ENABLE_TERMINFO='OFF'